-As suggested, there is a wide array of building configurations that offer residents a range of living environments from a private or nearly private residence, to living nearby anywhere from a few to many neighbors.
-As with most features, choosing a configuration is a matter of individual preference, there is no right or wrong.
-Most garden apartment buildings do not have elevators, but if walking steps is a problem, you should focus your attention on first floor apartments or elevator buildings.
-An important distinction exists between ground level and true first floor apartments.
+As suggested, there is a wide array of building configurations that offer residents a range of living environments from a private, or nearly private, residence to living close to a few or many neighbors.
+As with most features, choosing a configuration is a matter of individual preference and there is no right or wrong answer.
+Most garden apartment buildings do not have elevators, but if walking steps is a problem, you should focus your attention on a first-floor unit or a building with an elevator.

 Construction: Quality and Design

-Of vital importance to any renter is the apartment building, more specifically, construction quality and design.
+Apartment construction quality and design are of utmost importance to most renters.
 If you ever lived in an apartment, you certainly understand the importance of sound and fire control.
-Sound control is perhaps the most important component that affects the quality of life of a resident, and while fire control should be the most important feature in choosing a place to live, it is the most over looked component.
+Sound control is perhaps the most important component that affects the quality of life of a resident.

 Heating and Air Conditioning